Roemeria sicula

-Papaver hybridum, the rough poppy or round pricklyhead poppy, is a widespread species of flowering plant in the family Papaveraceae.
+Roemeria sicula, the rough poppy or round pricklyhead poppy, is a widespread species of flowering plant in the poppy family.
 It is native to the Mediterranean region, and western Asia as far as the western Himalayas, and has been introduced to much of the rest of Europe, South Africa, all of Australia, some US states, Chile and Argentina.
 It is a minor weed of cereal crops, and its range is expected to greatly expand due to climate change.

+Taxonomy

+In 1753 Carl Linnaeus named a species Papaver hybridum, but though not identical to Roemeria sicula, it is regarded as one of its synonyms.
+The first description identical to the present species was published by the botanist Giovanni Gussone in 1844 with the name Papaver siculum.
+However, it was regarded as a subspecies or variety of Papaver hybridum by some botanists as late as 2007.
+More recently it has been moved to the genus Roemeria by Gabriele Galasso, Enrico Augusto Banfi, Llorenç Sáez, and Fabrizio Bartolucci.
+Though Roemeria sicula is listed as the accepted name in Plants of the World Online and World Plants, it is very frequently listed as Papaver hybridum by sources such as the USDA Natural Resources Conservation Service, the Flora of North America, and the Flora of Australia.

+Following the species concept in POWO, it has synonyms.